magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 3.906 sec
 ```

-Great.
-Everything got recompiled and the previously failed assertion
+Everything got recompiled and the previously failed assertion now
 passed.
 For proceeding to the next step, stop the `boot` process.

 ## More automation